zalando/postgres-operator/docs/reference/operator_parameters.md

   In the CRD-based configuration those parameters are grouped under the `logical_backup` key.

   * **enable_logical_backup**
-    Determines if the operator should initiate the backup of all Postgres clusters it controls.
+    Determines if the operator creates a Kubernets Cron job to do a logical backup of all Postgres clusters it controls.
 Default: false.

   * **logical_backup_schedule**
     Backup schedule in the cron format.
 Default: "30 00 \* \* \*"